 Zipcar is a service that allows people living throughout the city to drive whenever they need to without having to purchase their own vehicles.
 Cars can be reserved for just a couple hours or rented for the day.
 While this allows users to select different vehicles for their needs without any commitment, it creates many questions over liability.
 Who is liable in a Zipcar accident and what are your rights?

-Rosenfeld Injury Lawyers has been helping clients recover compensation for their injuries throughout Chicago for a long time.
+Rosenfeld Injury Lawyers LLC has been helping clients recover compensation for their injuries throughout Chicago for a long time.
 Our experienced Chicago car accident attorneys can help you answer these questions and determine how to move forward with your case.

 Problems Associated With Zipcar